 Here at ShapeShift, we oftentimes receive questions about the digital asset world and its many nuances.
 This list of definitions can help you understand all of the words you may run into on a daily basis.
-There is a lot to learn if you are new to digital assets, but ShapeShift is here to help you every step of the way.

 An address is an alphanumeric string of letters and numbers that is unique to a wallet.
 It is what is used to route digital assets across the network to a particular destination.
 Different coins have unique address formats.